stackery/php-lambda-layer/README.md

 zip.so
 ```

 These extensions are not loaded by default.
-You must add the extension to your php.ini file to use it:
+You must add the extension to a php.ini file to use it:

 ```ini
 extension=json.so
 ```

 Extensions can be built using the lambci/lambda:build-nodejs8.10 Docker image.
 It is recommended that custom extensions be provided by a separate Lambda Layer with the extension .so files placed in /lib/php/7.1/modules/ so they can be loaded alongside the built-in extensions listed above.

-The extensions can be loaded by adding an ini file in the etc/php-7.1.d this will be picked up automatically

 #### SAM Example
 Let's create an AWS SAM PHP application.
 We suggest using [Stackery](https://stackery.io) to make this super simple.
 It automates all the scaffolding shown below.
 But you may also choose to roll your own application from scratch.